rutkovskii/rutkovskii/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I currently work at [Lightyear Strategies](https://www.lightyearstrategies.com/)
+- 🔭 I currently work at Biomedical Engineering Laboratory at UMass Amherst)

-- 👨‍💻 My work for LyS can be found [Here](https://www.lystrategies.com/)

-- 🌱 I currently aim to write more efficient code

 - ✌️ Hit me up!
 I will be happy to talk to you!